-The F-14 Tomcat is one of history’s most iconic military aircraft, in no small part as a result of its starring role in the original Topgun film.
+The F-14 Tomcat is one of history’s most iconic military aircraft, in no small part as a result of its starring role in the original Topgun film and Top Gun: Maverick.
 But in addition to its on screen heroics, the F-14 was a very capable combat aircraft that served the Navy faithfully for decades.

 The Tomcat first flew in December 1970, and achieved initial operational capability as a carrier-based aircraft with the U.S. Navy in 1973 and was first deployed the following year.
 The F-14, along with the Air Force’s F-16 Fighting Falcon and F-15 Eagle, emerged following an examination of air combat performance during the Vietnam War.
 Following the halt in production of the F-111B, the Navy sent out a request for proposals as part of its Naval Fighter Experimental (VFX) program, which called for a tandem two-seat, air superiority fighter.
 Grumman was awarded the contract in 1969.